Floorp-Projects/Floorp/layout/tools/reftest/README.txt

 element are nonzero, sets the displayport dimensions to the given bounds in CSS pixels.
 This does not affect the size of the snapshot that is taken.

+When the "reftest-async-scroll" attribute is set on the root element, *all* elements in the document are checked for "reftest-displayport-x/y/w/h" and have displayports set on them when those attributes are present.

 Printing Tests: class="reftest-print"
 =====================================